 Adopt system caption settings

-Obtain the CaptioningManager
+Get the CaptioningManager

-CaptioningManager captioningManager = (CaptioningManager)context.getSystemService(Context.CAPTIONING_SERVICE);
+CaptioningManager captioningManager = (CaptioningManager) context.getSystemService(Context.CAPTIONING_SERVICE);

-Handle caption style changes
+Handle caption settings changes

 if (captioningManager != null) {